-Whatever be his situation or past grief, it is your boyfriend’s responsibility too to get you to be more comfortable around his kids.
+Whatever be his situation or past grief, it is his responsibility as your partner too to get you to be more comfortable around his kids and family.
 Work on it together with a sense of compassion and sensitivity, don’t do it alone.

 12. Get to know what he wants

 There is one big advantage of dating a widower, says Apollonia Ponti and that is the fact that mostly, they are very sure of what they want.
 “A person who has seen the death of a special someone is usually clear about their relationship needs.
 They may want a similar love story or they may want to do new things,” she says.

 Use this to your advantage as you get a rather clear picture of what you are entering into.

 This is true when you enter a relationship with an older man who has been widowed after years of marriage.
 His experiences and expectations might be vastly different from yours.

 Even if the two of you connected on various aspects, building a new relationship might not come too easy for him.
 It’s best if you are realistic about your own expectations.
 This becomes that much more crucial if the age gap is significant.